tels7ar/resume/resume-phil.md

 ## Overview

-I'm a senior system administrator and team leader [with a focus on DevOps][].
-Recently I moved from being a tech lead to managing a small group of highly skilled people.
+I'm a senior operations engineer and team leader [with a focus on DevOps][].
 I love working with Linux and writing scripts to [manage large-scale deployment issues][].

 ## Experience

+### [Oracle][], San Francisco, CA

+#### Senior Security Operations Engineer - November 2016 to Present

+I was brought on to the new Oracle Cloud to be a technical lead in the Security Operations group.
+I was responsible for the technical direction of the team and in general for defining Security Operations for Oracle Cloud.
+This included work such as implementing our first vulnerability scanning system and scaling out a yubikey-based authentication solution for internal users.

+Much of my development work revolved around our software patching system.
+I took an initial system based on Fabric and scaled it up to patch several hundred servers on a monthly basis (with a comprehensive health check mechanism to avoid outages).
+This included both Python and Bash scripting.
+I also did reverse engineering work on our yubikey programming system to both document and improve it (that was in Ruby).

+I also managed metrics and alerting for the team, in our in-house system.
+It used a Grafana front end and I was responsible for designing and implementing dashboards.

+I also ran a biweekly team operational excellence meeting, focused on ensuring that we took proper steps to correct outages and improved our general operational ability.

 ### [Lookout][], San Francisco, CA

-#### Senior Production Engineer - July 2015 to Present
+#### Senior Production Engineer - July 2015 to November 2016

-I'm part of the Production Engineering team.
-My responsibilities include designing deployment and automation services.
+I was part of the Production Engineering team.
+My responsibilities included designing deployment and automation services.

-I'm working on a lot of deployment automation using NixOS, a declarative Linux OS which allows you to precisely specify the deployment state of a service.
+I worked on a lot of deployment automation using NixOS, a declarative Linux OS which allows you to precisely specify the deployment state of a service.
 For example, I wrote a a completely automated deployment process using NixOS to install Artifactory to Amazon EC2.

-I also manage other developer services like Jenkins and Gerrit, and assist with various other duties involving our build pipeline.
+I also managed other developer services like Jenkins and Gerrit, and assist with various other duties involving our build pipeline.

 ### [Goodreads][], San Francisco, CA